prxnjal/GarmentPro_SalesDashboard/README.md

 # GarmentPro_SalesDashboard

-GarmentPro Sales Analysis with an Interactive Dashboard in Excel is a business-focused project aimed at showcasing Excel-based data analysis and reporting skills.
-The dashboard provides a clear and user-friendly interface to explore sales, customer behavior, and performance metrics using real-world garment sales data.
+GarmentPro Sales Analysis with an Interactive Dashboard in Excel is a business-focused project that showcases Excel-based Business analysis and reporting skills.
+The dashboard offers a clear and user-friendly interface for exploring sales, customer behavior, and performance metrics using real-world garment sales data.
 This project highlights how Excel can be used as a powerful tool for decision-making by combining its data handling capabilities with interactive visualizations.

-Key Features of the Dashboard
+*#Key Features of the Dashboard*

-Sales Overview: Visual representation of total sales, total orders, and average order value across different months.
+Sales Overview:- Visual representation of total sales, total orders, and average order value across different months.
 Users can analyze peak performance periods and monthly growth.

-Customer Insights: Breakdown of customer demographics based on gender and age.
+Customer Insights:- Breakdown of customer demographics based on gender and age.
 Explore who buys more—men or women—and how different age groups contribute to order volume.

-Regional Analysis: Identify the top-performing states by revenue.
+Regional Analysis:- Identify the top-performing states by revenue.
 Spot trends in regional demand using a sorted bar chart view.

-Channel Performance: Comparison of sales performance across sales channels (Online vs. Offline) to understand the best-performing platforms in 2022.
+Channel Performance:- Comparison of sales performance across sales channels (Online vs. Offline) to understand the best-performing platforms in 2024.

-Product Category Breakdown: Overview of top-selling categories and product types to identify what's driving the most revenue.
+Product Category Breakdown:- Overview of top-selling categories and product types to identify what's driving the most revenue.

-Order Status Analysis: View distribution of order statuses (e.g., completed, pending, returned) to monitor order flow and fulfillment performance.
+Order Status Analysis:- View distribution of order statuses (e.g., completed, pending, returned) to monitor order flow and fulfillment performance.

-Interactive Filtering: Slicers for gender, product category, sales channel, and month allow users to drill down and analyze specific segments of the data.
+Interactive Filtering:- Slicers for gender, product category, sales channel, and month allow users to drill down and analyze specific segments of the data.

-About the Project
+*#About the Project*

-The purpose of this project was to analyze the store’s sales data for the year 2022 to uncover key trends, understand customer behavior, and inform planning strategies for 2023.
+The purpose of this project was to analyze the store’s sales data for the year 2024 to uncover key trends, understand customer behavior, and inform planning strategies for 2025.

-Sample Questions Answered
+*#Sample Questions Answered*

-Which month had the highest sales and orders?
+⦿ Which month had the highest sales and orders?

-Who purchases more—men or women?
+⦿ Who purchases more—men or women?

-What is the age distribution of customers based on number of orders?
+⦿ What is the age distribution of customers based on the number of orders?

-What are the different order statuses and how are they spread across the year?
+⦿ What are the different order statuses, and how are they spread across the year?

-Which 10 states contributed the most to overall sales?
+⦿ Which 10 states contributed the most to overall sales?

-Which sales channel generated the most revenue?
+⦿ Which sales channel generated the most revenue?

-What is the highest-selling product category?
+⦿ What is the highest-selling product category?

-How do sales and orders trend across months in a single chart?
+⦿ How do sales and orders trend across months in a single chart?

-Insights and Opportunities
+#*Insights and Opportunities*

-This sales dashboard allows the business to:
+→This sales dashboard allows the business to:

-Identify high-performing months and seasonal peaks
+→Identify high-performing months and seasonal peaks

-Understand which customer segments (by gender and age) are most active
+→Understand which customer segments (by gender and age) are most active

-Prioritize sales channels that deliver better performance
+→Prioritize sales channels that deliver better performance

-Optimize stock and marketing strategies around top-performing categories
+→Optimize stock and marketing strategies around top-performing categories

-Improve customer targeting based on geographic trends
+→Improve customer targeting based on geographic trends

-Conclusion
+*Conclusion*

 This Excel dashboard project demonstrates practical business analysis skills using advanced Excel tools such as pivot tables, charts, slicers, and conditional formatting.
-It provides a comprehensive view of the store’s 2022 sales performance and helps inform strategies to increase growth and efficiency in the following year.
+It provides a comprehensive view of the store’s 2024 sales performance and helps inform strategies to increase growth and efficiency in the following year.